Last update: Sep 24, 2022

 The outer Thapae gate.

 There is a possibility that the photo was taken at the outer Thapae gate.
-Could the road, courtyard and gates fit into a relatively narrow road like Thapae Road?
+Could the defensive courtyard and gates have fitted into the relatively narrow Thapae Road?

 If we project the old map from King Inthawichayanon on the current roads and buildings it matches surprisingly well.
 With some resizing and tweaking the result is visible below.
 Thapae Road is 14 meters wide at the east side of the outer gate; which is 3 car lanes plus sidewalks, and the gate fits in like a glove.
 On the western side of the outer gate Thapae the road narrows to only 2 car lanes.